virtudesp/gesmusic-client/README.md

   * Klibiandox is a client for Zylkanexy server and provides a template to easy build small and medium AJAX projects with Angular 1.x
   * Has a component-oriented design.
-  * Because software development trends naturaly to be complex openAusias wants to be easy and keep simple all the process.
+  * Because software development trends naturaly to be complex Klibiandox is intended to be easy and keep simple all the process.
-  * Klibiandox client is used to teach web application development to vocational students and to qualify them to join the workforce maket of developers in a tiny period of time. openAusias was designed to avoid spaghetti code and complexity as far as possible, and brings an aid in structurate code development.
+  * Klibiandox client is used to teach web application development to vocational students and to qualify them to join the workforce maket of developers in a tiny period of time.
+Klibiandox was designed to avoid spaghetti code and complexity as far as possible, and brings an aid in structurate code development by copy-paste and adapt learning techniques.
   * Provides a layered J2EE environment to easy server web development.

   * Instructions: